zcochran4275/Opponent-Shot-Chance-Analysis/README.md

 This project is a main focus of the UCSD Men's Soccer Analytics Team and has real impact on game-time decisions made by coaches.

 ## Introduction
-This project aims to analyze how opponent's create their goal scoring chances
+This project aims to analyze how opponent's create their goal scoring chances.

+Collected the data manually using a custom built stat tracking software.
+Tracked every action related to a goal scoring chance by watching film.
+Wrote algorithms to transform data and analyze for visualization.
+Wrote reports for coaches to adjust training/game plans.

 ## Details
 We can start by looking at the spatial distribution of where opponent's get shots.
 These chances are most likely to produce goals.